C0DK/vedtech/README.md

 # vedtech
-a set of tools that enable one to have CI controlled RFC/ADR documents.
+A set of tools that enable one to have CI controlled RFC/ADR documents.

 # Development